-- Publicity campaigns with partners (recently the RSPB and Yorkshire Dales National Park Authority) to raise awareness amongst visitors to the National Parks.
+- Publicity campaigns with partners (including the RSPB and Yorkshire Dales National Park Authority) to raise awareness amongst visitors to the National Parks.

 - Our Chief Executive and other Officers continue to speak with landowners and representatives from the estates on the issue on a regular basis; North Yorkshire Police are also invited to present at meetings of estate reps, Parish Forums and other public forums.

 The National Park Authority organised a Wildlife Crime Awareness Seminar (March 2019) attended by Forestry England, Environment Agency, Wildlife Trusts, together with our staff.
 Alongside practical demonstrations, the day included wide-ranging presentations from RSPCA, RSPB, Natural England, North Yorkshire Police on Operation Owl and the Bat Conservation Trust.
 Similar events will be planned once easing of lockdown measures allow.

 The National Park Authority feels strongly that the illegal persecution of birds of prey undermines the work of law abiding landowners and gamekeepers and threatens the biodiversity, values and customs of the environment we serve to protect.
 We would therefore like to assure you that we will continue to work hard alongside others to help stamp out these appalling acts.

-Find out how you can help by being our 'eyes and ears' in the countryside and report any sightings of dead or injured birds or poisoned bait sites as part of Operation Owl, a multi-agency initiative led by the Raptor Persecution Priority Delivery Group and the North Yorkshire Police.
+Find out how you can help by being our 'eyes and ears' in the countryside and report any sightings of dead or injured birds or poisoned bait sites as part of Operation Owl.
+This is a multi-agency national initiative led by the Raptor Persecution Priority Delivery Group and the North Yorkshire Police Rural Task Force.

 Who to contact